How to Hire Remote Workers as Contractors in Switzerland

-As an independent contractor, your worker will handle all of their own tax and withholding obligations, and your company does not have to play any role in their compliance.
-However, if the contractor is generating local Swiss revenue for you, such as concluding sales contracts, you might be creating permanent establishment (PE) for your company.
+As an independent contractor, your worker will handle all of their tax and withholding obligations, and your company does not have to play any role in their compliance.
+However, if the contractor is generating local Swiss revenue for you, such as concluding sales contracts, you might be creating a permanent establishment (PE) for your company.

 PE results in having a business presence in a country leading to corporate taxation.
 Remote positions such as customer service, IT support, or marketing will not lead to PE in most cases.

 Compliance with foreign labour laws is a major hurdle when you hire employees, but this is less of a burden when hiring contractors.
 The major compliance risk with contractors is that of misclassification, where your Swiss or expat contractor meets the criteria for employment and are not operating as a true self-employed.

 The following are requirements for workers to claim self-employment in Switzerland.

 - First, they are independent of the client in their work and

 - Secondly, bear the financial risk of their activity.

 Indicators of independence are organizing their work schedule, issuing invoices in their own or company’s name, and paying the full social contributions due from self-employed workers.